-The distribution supply chain system continues to adjust to meet the demands of an expanded liquor retail network.
-The LDB is making changes to its distribution system that will improve services to wholesale customers and increase efficiencies in its stores.
+The beverage alcohol distribution system in BC is adjusting to meet the demands of the expanded retail network.
+As a key component of this system, the LDB is continuing to adapt its distribution systems to improve services to its wholesale customers and increase efficiencies in its stores.